 Although there were attempts to put an end to bears dancing in 1993, sadly, as Bulgaria had nowhere for the authorities to keep the bears and law was not strictly enforced, Roma families were allowed to still keep the bears, under license, until a sanctuary was found for them.
 This meant that these bears endured suffering for much longer.
 It was only in 1998, that the training and dancing of bears was outlawed in Bulgaria.

-The Bulgarian government approached FOUR PAWS and together with Fondation Brigitte Bardot, a suitable sanctuary for mistreated bears was built – a 'heaven' called DANCING BEARS PARK Belitsa opened in 2000, up in the beautiful mountains.
+The Bulgarian government approached FOUR PAWS and together with FONDATION BRIGITTE BARDOT, a suitable sanctuary for mistreated bears was built – a 'heaven' called BEAR SANCTUARY Belitsa opened in 2000, up in the beautiful mountains.

-However, the true end to the cruel tradition of dancing bears in Bulgaria was in 2007, when the last three remaining dancing bears were rescued and transferred to DANCING BEARS PARK Belitsa.
+However, the true end to the cruel tradition of dancing bears in Bulgaria was in 2007, when the last three remaining dancing bears were rescued and transferred to BEAR SANCTUARY Belitsa.
 No bears in Bulgaria will ever be forced into this cruelty again.

 Her scars are the indisputable evidence of Violeta’s brutal past, where she was found neglected under the poorest keeping conditions you can imagine.
 Years of malnutrition have affected her outer skin and fur.
 Every year after hibernation, Violeta loses patches of fur, mainly around her face.
 But despite those visible wounds, the old lady is a fun-loving bear who feels very comfortable at her forever home.

 She is quite quiet and you can tell that she wants to enjoy the rest of her life to the fullest – in peace and quiet!